EvoYX/TaskManagementSystemAssignement/springboot-server/README.md

 **Service:**
 - The folder contains all the logic handling after retriving data from the repository folder.

+### Useful Annotations

+**@ExceptionHandler:** The @ExceptionHandler is an annotation used to handle the specific exceptions & sendin the custom responses to the client

+**@ControllerAdvice:** The @ControllerAdvice  is an annotation used to handle the exceptions globally

 **Thanks for reading :smiling_face_with_three_hearts:**